-Vision Express Limited and all of its subsidiary companies are UK registered companies and subject to tax in the UK, other than the Irish subsidiary companies operating the Irish Vision Express stores, which are subject to tax in Ireland.
+Vision Express Limited and all of its subsidiary companies are UK registered companies and subject to tax in the UK, other than the Irish subsidiary companies operating the Irish Vision Express stores, which are subject to tax in Ireland, and the company operating the Jersey Vision Express store, which is subject to tax in Jersey.

 Given the scale of our business, the number of different tax obligations that we have and the complexity of the tax environment, risks will inevitably arise from time to time in relation to the interpretation of tax law and nature of our tax profile.
 The Vision Express tax team proactively seeks to identify, evaluate, manage and monitor these risks and keeps both Vision Express senior management and GrandVision’s Group Tax team informed as required.

 Where there is material uncertainty surrounding the interpretation of tax laws, we will seek second opinions from external tax advisers, having first established our own understanding of the position, and/or seek to resolve the uncertainty by dialogue with the tax authorities.

 In making any business decisions that may have tax implications, as with any other business decisions, we will consider reputational and corporate social responsibility aspects of those decisions, as well as purely financial considerations.